uzzielperez/uzzielperez.github.io/_posts/2020-02-01-Figuring-things-out.md

 # As a matter of fact

 Let me describe the first 2 weeks of my stay at CERN and let me describe it matter-a-factly.
 I could write this now since I have solved most issues, looking for a place, looking for doctors, finding a way to get money (after Charles Schwab told me my account was not ok because I do not have proof of residence in the US).
 I was physically in pain during the first week because I think the stress hormones were also on overdrive.
 I think it's because I was on problem-solving mode for many days consecutively.
 My broken leg was swelling from the plane travel and also moving around for arrival formalities and getting my access card.
 I had my worst day perhaps when I woke up with all my joints swelling - an arthritis flare up!
 I could tell my body was in shock.
 And perhaps, I also had some withdrawal from not having friends around.
 In that case, pharmacological intervention was necessary and I also willed myself to stretch, exercise and meditate again!
+Things are good now because my body has adjusted, no flare ups and I feel upbeat!
+So I can write about this.

 The work I needed to do was new too.
 I wanted to start well.
 So work plus all the other logistical concerns meant my days were filled to the brim.
 But I guess I've learned to just stop, do some breathing, and force myself to sleep.
 There's no point in not resting.
 I did not want to break.
 But now that I could sit down some more and relax, I think I'm doing ok now.
 I tried to deal with many problems, but one problem at a time.
 And if I couldn't solve one immediately, I would rest and deal with it a little later.